 Highlands diverse ministries offer opportunities to grow in the Lord and serve the body.
-Below you will find information on our programs for parents with young children, as well as adults and high schoolers.
+Below you will find information on our programs for parents with young children as well as "connect group" info for all adults.

 PARENTS WITH YOUNG CHILDREN